-Questions Pay TV Foreshadowed changes?
-10. Programme supply restrictions Including must provide rules and other restrictions on exclusivity and anti-siphoning rules Other than the retransmission requirements discussed in section 12, there is no list of programmes that must be carried.
+Questions Pay TV Foreshadowed changes? technical aspects of captioning are the responsibility of the MVPD.
+13 10.
+Programme supply restrictions Including must provide rules and other restrictions on exclusivity and anti-siphoning rules Other than the retransmission requirements discussed in section 12, there is no list of programmes that must be carried.
 The FCC regulates contracts between MVPDs and video programmers to deter anticompetitive conduct.
 For example, MVPDs cannot: (a) obtain exclusive rights to a video programmer's content as a condition for carriage; (b) obtain a financial interest in video programmers as a condition of carriage; and (c) discriminate in video programming distribution on the basis of affiliation or non-affiliation of vendors in the selection, terms, or conditions for carriage of video programming.14 Regulation of vertically-integrated MVPD channels extended from satellite channels to include "terrestrially-distributed" regional sports channels.
 No significant changes expected.
 11. Restrictions on FDI Including platforms and wholesale supply of programming and cross-media ownership restrictions Foreign and domestic pay TV are treated even-handedly.
 Foreign governments and representatives may not own cable television relay service stations.
 The FCC does not otherwise prohibit foreign ownership of cable television systems.
 There are no FDI restrictions for pay TV channels, platforms, or content producers.
 There is a spectrum related limit of 25% foreign private investment in terrestrial television broadcast licensees.
 However, the FCC will review petitions to exceed this limit on a case-by-case basis.
 Petitions may be approved for even up to 100% foreign ownership of a broadcast licensee.
 This process has been streamlined in recent years.
-Vertical integrations are subject to general antitrust laws and are reviewed by the Federal Trade Commission and Department of Justice.
-The FCC also reviews proposed mergers to determine whether they serve the "public interest, convenience and necessity."
-15 Some constraints on cross-ownership of newspapers and terrestrial broadcast stations; no rules for pay TV operators.
-Over the past decade, the FCC has trended towards allowing more foreign investment.
+Vertical integrations are subject to general antitrust laws and are reviewed by the Federal Trade Commission and Over the past decade, the FCC has trended towards allowing more foreign investment.
 In 2017, the FCC requested comment on whether it should or has the authority to continue to impose a media ownership cap for terrestrial broadcasters (currently at a reach of no more than 39% of US TV households).16 The Biden administration has taken a stricter scrutiny of mergers.
 However, as Trump has been elected, it is likely that mergers will be more readily granted.